airqo-platform/AirQo-api/src/calibrate/readme.md

 # Calibrate microservice

-## To run in a virtual environment
+## To run in a virtual environment.

 1. Add file `airqo-250220-5149c2aac8f2.json` to `jobs/`.
 Obtain from a team member or GCP.
 1. Create a virtual environment